 Map Operations

-A MAP type can be created using the syntax MAP<type, type>
+A MAP type can be created using the syntax MAP<type, type>.

-is a map from strings to integers.
+For example MAP<VARCHAR, INT> is a map from strings to integers.

-declarations there is no way to
+In CREATE TABLE and CREATE TYPE declarations there is no way to

 always assume that map keys are not nullable, while values elements